-Cased coils are designed to eliminate the need for a transition between the coil and furnace in most applications.
-In blow-through applications, the furnace air discharge opening and coil case air inlet must allow uniform air distribution across the coil surface.
-If this cannot be achieved with a direct connection, a minimum of 18" length field supplied transition must be installed between the furnace and coil case air inlet.
+The furnace air discharge opening and coil case air inlet must allow uniform air distribution across the coil surface.
+A minimum of 18" length field supplied transition must be installed between the furnace and coil case air inlet.

-When the coil is installed on a gas furnace, use a non-tape sealant such as mastic or an aerosol sealant to seal the supply duct to the coil case and to seal between the coil case and furnace to prevent air leakage.
+Use a non-tape sealant such as mastic or an aerosol sealant to seal the supply duct and transition to the coil case and to seal between the transition and furnace to prevent air leakage.